 Holy Week in Bilbao is an opportunity to enjoy relaxing walks, tours, gastronomy, art, shopping, and active tourism activities and excursions around the territory of Bizkaia.
 It is advisable to reserve Holy Thursday in the afternoon and/or Good Friday in the morning for travelling the 35 kilometres that separate you from Balmaseda, a historic town where a spectacular Living Passion has been celebrated since 1771 (with more than 600 participants).
 We also recommend that consider the extensive programme of the Basque Fest, a festival that offers the best of the Basque tradition and avant-garde in different public spaces and cultural centres in Bilbao, which cater to a variety of audiences.

 Tour of the Large Buildings of Abando

 For architecture and/or football fans, it is highly recommended to take a guided tour of the next stadium in San Mamés, historically known as the “soccer cathedral” by the locals who come to see the Lions play.
-This Holy Week in Bilbao there is an Athletic – Celta match on Saturday the 31st at 4:15pm.
-After the game, we recommend stretching your legs in the romantic Parque de Doña Casilda de Iturrizar, where you can enjoy fountains, sculptures and a peaceful and romantic atmosphere.
-Another worthwhile visit is to the Euskalduna Palace, a centre for shows with an international programme that includes “The Swan Lake” by the Moscow Ballet on 31st of March at 8 pm.
-After leaving the show there is always time for dinner in any of the many restaurants and bars in the area.
+We recommend the romantic Parque de Doña Casilda de Iturrizar, where you can enjoy fountains, sculptures and a peaceful and romantic atmosphere.
+There is always time for dinner in any of the many restaurants and bars in the area.